Frequently Asked Questions

 -

-All patients are seen by a physician, social worker and a case manager at least once a week and on an as-needed basis.
-Our patients have access to physician specialists 24/7.
+All residents are seen by a physician, social worker and a case manager at least once a week and on an as-needed basis.
+Our residents have access to physician specialists 24/7.

 -